drbenmorgan/Impressionist/doc/README.md

 You can still pass the `-n` command line argument to override the number of events.

 Part of the FHiCL validation system is helpful error messaging.
-For example, if we spell the name of a parameter incorrectly, `art` will point to the location and cause of the error:
+For example, if we spell the name of a parameter incorrectly as in [fcl/examples/second_error.fcl](../fcl/examples/second_error.fcl), `art` will point to the location and cause of the error:

 ``` console
 $ art -c examples/second_error.fcl